aawadall/PyProjMan/docs/Project.md

 *[ ] Can we implement drag and drop to define tasks?
 *[ ] Can we integrate with github issues, projects and milestones?
 *[ ] Can we integrate with Google services?
+*[ ] Keep track of task changes, and record timestamp and user who changed it *[ ] Can we write a timekeeper object?